-Inspection of your Tear Drop 1 Pin should be at assembly, before every repack and after emergency use.
-Every Tear Drop 1 Pin must be inspected by qualified personnel, before it is used, before every repack and no matter if it was used or not after it was handled in an improper way such as after water jumps, muddy landing, etc. Periodic inspections of the equipment must also be carried out, to examine the Tear Drop 1 Pin, these checks are vital for wear, damage, etc. Periodic inspection allows for any damage to be rectified immediately, putting off repairs may result in a malfunction.
+Inspection of your Tear Drop 1 Pin SF or Viper should be at assembly, before every repack and after emergency use.
+Every Tear Drop 1 Pin SF or Viper must be inspected by qualified personnel, before it is used, before every repack and no matter if it was used or not after it was handled in an improper way such as after water jumps, muddy landing, etc.

+Periodic inspections of the equipment must also be carried out, to examine the Tear Drop 1 Pin SF or Viper, these checks are vital for wear, damage, etc. Periodic inspection allows for any damage to be rectified immediately, putting off repairs may result in a malfunction.
 Periodic inspection is recommended on a monthly basis.
-Particular attention should be given to the areas shown below;

-Different countries may have different regulations, so please check with your responsible organization regarding repack cycle, inspections, etc.
+Particular attention should be given to the areas shown below; Different countries may have different regulations, so please check with your responsible organization regarding repack cycle, inspections, etc.